tatsath/FinAILabDatasets/Docs/Stooq.rst

 Stooq is an odd one.
 This website looks about 20 years old but it is a real hidden gem.
 By searching a ticker and going to ‘historical data’, you can get historical data going back over 20 years.
 You can also download a .csv.
-Unfortunately there is no API access but its a great resource nonetheless.
+Unfortunately, there is no API access but its a great resource nonetheless.

 Table of Contents
 -----------------

-- `Jupyter Notebook <JupyterNotebooks/stooq.ipynb>`_
+- `Jupyter Notebook <Docs/JupyterNotebooks/stooq.ipynb>`_
 - `Installation`_
 - `Usage`_
 - `Historical Price and Volume for 1 Stock`_